 Both Nuvation Energy G5 Stack Switchgear and G5 Cell Interface are designed to enable UL 1973 certification of the battery stack.
-The UL 1973 Recognized Nuvation Energy BMS (Note: certification pending) in each stack ensures safe battery operation and significantly reduces the effort of certifying the energy storage system to meet UL 1973 and UL 9540.
+The UL 1973 Recognized Nuvation Energy BMS in each stack ensures safe battery operation and significantly reduces the effort of certifying the Energy Storage System to meet UL 1973 and UL 9540.